 When you're working with property management software, you can set reminders to keep yourself on track, and you can do the same with your tenants.
 If it's just about time to mow the lawn after a long winter, send out a reminder to your tenants.
 If it's almost backyard grilling season or time for gathering around a fire pit, send out a reminder about any related rules or safety precautions for these outdoor activities.
 Setting reminders provides an easy way to send out annual notices, and you can do this early so that you don't forget.

 Manage Your Maintenance

 From spring pruning to maintaining porches and decks as the summer begins, you need a schedule to help you fulfill your maintenance commitments to your tenants.
-Use property management software to coordinate your annual maintenance and send out notices to your tenants to let them know when scheduled maintenance is about to happen.
+Use software to coordinate your annual maintenance and send out notices to your tenants to let them know when scheduled maintenance is about to happen.
 That way, tenants can do their part to organize their homes and gardens and arrange for access if necessary.

 When you're involved in rental property management, you need to ensure that you have the communication tools you need to talk with your tenants and the agreements in place to manage your maintenance.
 With our rental property management software, we'll help you keep your properties and business tasks on track.
-Sign up for a free trial today.
+Sign up for a free tour today.